Sgun369/holbertonschool-low_level_programming/variables_if_else_while/README.md

-a program that prints all single digit numbers of base 10 starting from 0 6.Numberz: a program that prints all single digit numbers of base 10 starting from 0  followed by a new line
+a program that prints all single digit numbers of base 10 starting from 0 6.Numberz: a program that prints all single digit numbers of base 10 starting from 0  followed by a new line 7.Smile in the mmirror: a program that print the lowercase alphabet in reverse followed by a new line